pkong0414/DISTFOLD/README.md

 # DISTFOLD - v0.1
 DISTFOLD is a modified version of CONFOLD that receives distances (in RR format) as input to build 3D models.
 It is not published yet.
 Please cite the [original CONFOLD paper](https://onlinelibrary.wiley.com/doi/full/10.1002/prot.24829).

+Installation tested in a Ubuntu16 system.

-## Install CNS Suite (last tested in a Ubuntu 16 system)
+## Install CNS Suite
 1. To download CNS suite, provide your academic profile related information at http://cns-online.org/cns_request/.
 An email with (a) link to download, (b) login, and (c) password